doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: `OCI8Statement::convertPositionalToNamedPlaceholders()` is removed.

+The `OCI8Statement::convertPositionalToNamedPlaceholders()` method has been extracted to an internal utility class.

 ## BC BREAK: Dropped handling of one-based numeric arrays of parameters in `Statement::execute()`

 The statement implementations no longer detect whether `$params` is a zero- or one-based array.
 A zero-based numeric array is expected.